gorhill/uBlock/src/lib/lz4/README.md

 The purpose is to instanciate a WebAssembly- or pure javascript-based LZ4 block codec.

-If the choosen implementation is not specified, there will be an attempt to create a WebAssembly-based instance.
+If the chosen implementation is not specified, there will be an attempt to create a WebAssembly-based instance.
 If for whatever reason this fails, a pure javascript-based instance will be created.